Short description

 (1) Flights with Turkish Airlines

-Note: The group will travel from Sofia, Bulgaria to Erbil via Istanbul, Turkey.
-We can book flights from your home country to Erbil via Istanbul, allowing us to meet at the Istanbul airport.
-If you prefer to travel directly from your home country to Erbil, we'll arrange a transfer to the hotel in Erbil and meet you there.
-Please contact us to discuss available options.
+Note: The group will travel from Istanbul, Turkey to Erbil, Iraqi Kurdistan.
+We can book flights from your home country to Erbil via Istanbul, allowing you to meet our group at the Istanbul airport.
+If you prefer to travel directly from your home country to Erbil, we'll arrange a hotel transfer in Erbil and meet you there.
+Please contact us to discuss your travel options.

 Departure: Istanbul 00:20 - Erbil (Iraqi Kurdistan) 02:45;